Lauren-Witcher/IASC-1P04/README.md

 # The Bell Tolls For Thee by Lauren D
 ## IASC 1P04

 The Bell Tolls For Thee is a murder-mystery style game situated in a small town.
 Theres a serial killer on the loose, and they want you to catch them before your entire friend group is dead.
 Follow clues that may be traps, try to get informaton from your friends, and test your skills of deduction to try and catch the killer.
-Can you catch the murderer, or will you be next?
+Can you catch the killer, or will you be next?

 ## Play Now
 Play The Bell Tolls For Thee [here]().